quantumlib/Cirq/docs/install.md

     ```
 ### Disclaimer

-- Cirq is currently in Alpha
+-  Cirq is currently in Alpha.
+This means that the developer team is not investing effort to provide backward compatibility between releases.
+Users should target specific versions to avoid backward incompatible changes.